Rules

 Forfeits

 It is a forfeit if you are more than 15 minutes late for your match.
 The player giving the forfeit receives no credit for the match.
 The player receiving the forfeit is considered to have won the match (6-0, 6-0) and receives all credit.
 The Default box on the Match Scores screen is checked in this case.
 I understand that there are emergencies, and cancellations will occur.
 Please give your opponent ample time (1-2 days) if possible to get another match—everyone’s time is valuable.
 If you need to cancel your match, please reschedule it right away.
 And when canceling, please CALL your opponent instead of sending an email—some players do not check email that often.
+If you unaccept a match, you must contact your opponent -- no automatic email is sent.
+If you don't contact your opponent, and they show up to the match, they win by default.
 With any last minute cancellation (the day of the scheduled match), your opponent has the right to accept a forfeit (please offer it).
 If you are a “no show”, you will automatically give your opponent a forfeit.

 Retiring